-2.1.1 Since the setting up of any international call involves both the international network and the national neworks of the terminal countries, the accounting rate share due to each country is derived from three basic elements, to which separate standard rates are applied:
+2.1.1 Since the setting up of any international call involves both the international network and the national networks of the terminal countries, the accounting rate share due to each country is derived from three basic elements, to which separate standard rates are applied:

-- the line (transmission) part of the international network, which includes the various transmission systems used and is a function of the distance; - the international exchange, i.e. the switching part of the international circuit, plus the terminal transmission equipment;
+- the line (transmission) part of the international network, which includes the various transmission systems used and is a function of the distance; - the international exchange, i.e. the switching part of the international circuit, plus the terminal transmission equipment; - the national extension, which denotes that part of the national network of each terminal country involved in completing the connection.

-1) Countries in the Mediterranean Basin are the countries not belonging to Europe but bordering the Mediterranean Sea.
+&lt;sup>1) Countries in the Mediterranean Basin are countries not belonging to Europe but bordering the Mediterranean Sea.